DrewanR/CSnotes/_Programming/Python/Basics/Py Elementary Datatypes.md

 ```
 **INDEXING STARTS AT 0**
 # Variables in python
 Python assigns a name to a value, one does not need to worry about where or how its stored.
 Python style guide dictates that words in variables are separated by an `_` e.g.: `stupid_system`

+# Note:
+Floats can result in unreliability when comparing to decimal, i.e. 0.1+0.1+0.1 != 0.3